RutronikSystemSolutions/RDK2_LVD_EEPROM/README.md

 ### Debugging

 If you successfully have imported the application, the debug configurations are already prepared to use with a the KitProg3, MiniProg4, or J-link.
 Open the ModusToolbox perspective and find the **Quick Panel**.
-Click on the desired debug launch configuration and wait until the programming completes and debug process starts.
+Click on the desired debug launch configuration and wait until the programming completes and the debugging process starts.

 <img src="images/LVD_EEPROM_debug_start.png" style="zoom:100%;" />